-The programme set out in this RLTP is funded from a combination of:
+The programme set out in this RLTP is funded from a combination of the following:

-- Funding or financing from Auckland Council sourced from rates, targeted rates, development contributions, remaining RFT and borrowing.
-Auckland Council funds around half of AT's capital and operating programmes. - The NLTF for state highways, local roads, public transport, walking and cycling, traffic policing, rail infrastructure and other transport activities approved for funding through the NLTP.
-The NLTF is sourced from fuel excise duties, road user charges, registration and licensing fees and is administered by the NZTA Waka Kotahi - AT's third-party revenue, including public transport fares, advertising, income from land held for future transport needs, and parking and enforcement revenue - Direct investment from central government, including the NZUP, the COVID-19 Response and Recovery Fund; investment for the CRL, the Infrastructure Acceleration fund (IAF), the Housing Infrastructure fund (HIF), Housing Acceleration Fund (HAF), funding administered by EECA and Crown 'top-ups' for bus driver wages.
+- Funding or financing from Auckland Council sourced from rates, targeted rates, development contributions, remaining Regional Fuel Tax (RFT) and borrowing.
+Auckland Council funds around half of AT's capital and operating programmes. - The NLTF for state highways, local roads, public transport, walking and cycling, traffic policing, rail infrastructure and other transport activities is approved for funding through the NLTP.
+The NLTF is sourced from fuel excise duties, road user charges, registration and licensing fees and is administered by the NZTA Waka Kotahi. - AT's third-party revenue, including public transport fares, advertising, income from land held for future transport needs, and parking and enforcement revenue. - Direct investment from Central Government, including the NZUP, the COVID-19 Response and Recovery Fund - investment for the CRL, the Infrastructure Acceleration fund (IAF), the Housing Infrastructure fund (HIF), Housing Acceleration Fund (HAF), funding administered by EECA and Crown 'top-ups' for bus driver wages.